rhx/SwiftGLib/Sources/GLib/GLib.docc/Tutorial.md

     Package.swift
     Sources/swift-glist/main.swift

-If the Swift Package manager created your `main.swift` directly in the `Sources` folder, i.e., you get a structure such as this
+> Warning: Some versions of the Swift Package manager create a flat structure when using `swift package init` that puts the `main.swift` directly in the `Sources` folder.
+This will cause the Swift compiler to exit with an error if you try to use `swift run`.

+Such a faulty structure that places your `main.swift` directly in the `Sources` folder would look like this:

     Package.swift
     Sources/main.swift

-your program won't compile or run, and you need to move the `main.swift` file into a `swift-glist` subfolder:
+In this case, your program won't compile or run.
+To fix this, you need to move the `main.swift` file into a `swift-glist` subfolder:

     mkdir Sources/swift-glist
     mv Sources/main.swift Sources/swift-glist/

+Now you should be able to build your project.

-Once `swift run` works, let's change the `Package.swift` file so that it now reads:
+Let us now change the `Package.swift` file so that it
+reads:

 ```Swift
 // swift-tools-version: 5.7